MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetmanager.md

 ## -description

-This interface is implemented by Windows Widget providers to receive callbacks from the widget host for widget lifetime events.
+The interface implemented by the <xref:Microsoft.Windows.Widgets.Providers.WidgetManager> class, which provides methods for querying, updating and deleting widgets.

 ## -remarks

-For an overview of Windows Widgets, see [Widgets overview](windows/apps/design/widgets/).
-For information about developing a widget provider, see [Widget service providers](/windows/apps/develop/widgets/widget-service-providers).

 ## -see-also